Up to 60% off sofas & mattresses — limited‑time deals.

 Pro Tips for Arhaus Mattress

-• If you’re torn between plush and firm, decide based on your shoulder comfort (plush) versus hip/lumbar steadiness (firm).
+• Torn between plush and firm?
+Choose based on shoulder comfort (plush) vs. hip/lumbar steadiness (firm).

-• Give your body a consistent week before judging alignment—especially if you’re switching firmness categories.
+• Give yourself a week before judging alignment—especially after a big firmness change.

-• If you sit on the edge daily, favor the coil models for a more supportive perimeter feel.
+• If you sit on the edge daily, the coil models feel more braced.

-• Rotate on a schedule that matches the care guidance for your model (it keeps feel more uniform over time).
+• Rotate on the schedule recommended for your model to keep the feel more even.

 FAQs